torre76/gd_shortener/README.rst

 What is this?
 -------------

-*GD Shortener* allow Python software to access `is.gd - v.gd <http://is.gd/apishorteningreference.php>`_ URL shortener service.
+*GD Shortener* allows Python software to access `is.gd - v.gd <http://is.gd/apishorteningreference.php>`_ URL shortener service.

 Using this module you could shorten an URL to a small one like *Twitter* does for its link.